Payroll & Billing in Time Processing

 Recurring Allowances

 If you already have Recurring Allowances set up for particular shifts, then they will impact the same way.
-Click the link prior to find out more on how to set them up.
+Click the link above to find out more on setting them up.

 Shift Start Date vs. Calendar Date (Midnight Cutoff)